pyne/pyne/docs/devsguide/style_guide.rst

       ...
     }

-Braces should be omitted if the enclosed block is a single-line statement:
+Braces may be omitted if the enclosed block is a single-line statement:

 .. code-block:: c++